satish1650/Ultimate-RAG/README.md

 7. Understand Document object structure
 ### 🦙 Local Offline RAG with Ollama
 #### 🎯 Learning Objectives
+📚 By the end of this notebook, you will Learn:
 This notebook demonstrates building a **completely offline RAG (Retrieval-Augmented Generation)** system using **Ollama** for local LLMs and embeddings.
 #### 🚀 Benefits of Local RAG:
 - **100% Offline**: No internet required after setup